Introduction#

 I’m not going to detail the format used.
 PEM is just ASN.1 data put between headers.
 ASN.1 is a formatted binary representation of data and it uses base64 for the final encoding.

-You can use an online decoder, openssl or python to extract the data from the keys.
+You can use an online decoder, OpenSSL or Python to extract the data from the keys.

 from Crypto.PublicKey import RSA